jlorince/GitHubMenuBar/README.md

     - an option to force the server to refresh data from GitHub
     - access your configuration file
     - kill the gmb server (triggering an auto-restart)

+## Debugging

+ - The install script should automatically configure this, but if you're seeing import issues, double-chceck that that the shebang in `GitHubMenuBar.5s.py` matches your system Python.
+If you're using Pyenv, you're shebang will also need to include the value of PYENV_VERSION environment variable.
+An example would thus look like:
+    `#!/usr/bin/env PYTHONIOENCODING=UTF-8 PYENV_VERSION=py-3.6.3 /path/to/pyenv/python`

 ## Known issues